Trans Pride and visibility for the TNBI community worldwide

 With Trans Pride events happening around the world this summer, FACIALTEAM has highlighted people like Charlie Martin, LGBTI+ activist and racecar pilot, who have each provided inspiration by sharing their journeys of gender affirmation, coming out and transitioning publicly.
 These women have become ambassadors for a minority community which struggles even today for social acceptance.
 Their stories help to normalise the realities of the often misunderstood trans, non-binary and intersex communities.
 Unfortunately, it is not enough.

 As India Willoughby, British broadcaster, comments here, TNBI citizens need many more allies in order to spread the word deeper and faster, both within and beyond the GLBTI+ initials.
 FACIALTEAM has always taken strides to support the trans community year-round, not just during pride.
 Each year, our compromise to our patients grows, with renewed sponsorships in the UK, Scandinavia, Spain and the USA like Keystone, PTWC in July and a new scholarship for the inaugural New York Coming Out in the autumn.
-We encourage other business to follow suit, and are pleased to bring on actions by providers like Yeson Voice Center, Peach Clinics and Aprils Touch to come on board to offer their own forms of support in the past for celebrations like Sparkle and our free educational events in Australia.
+We encourage other business to follow suit, and are pleased to bring on actions by providers like Yeson Voice Center to come on board to offer their own forms of support in the past for celebrations like Sparkle and our free educational events in Australia.
 This too, however, is not enough.

 Our home page features a series of our patients, such as athletes Ella Licari and Tifanny Abreu, as “extraordinary people.”
 However, the core message is that we are all somehow extraordinary.
 Hence trans people of course are too.